 What is a heat pump?

 Air source heat pumps use the principles of vapour compression to generate heat.
-They use outdoor air to produce heat to your home.
-ASHPs consist of 4 major elements that allow the refrigerant to pass from the liquid form to gas: a compressor, a condenser, an expansion valve, and an evaporator.
+They use outdoor air to produce heat for your home.
+Air source heat pumps consist of 4 major elements that allow the refrigerant to pass from the liquid form to gas.
+These are a compressor, a condenser, an expansion valve, and an evaporator.

 When the refrigerant passes through the system, it absorbs the heat from the outside air.
 Then, the compressor increases the heat by increasing the pressure.
 In the condenser, this higher temperature heat is transferred to the heating and hot-water circuits of your home.
-After that, the medium temperature liquid flows into the expansion valve where upon the release of pressure, its temperature also drops.
+Then, the medium temperature liquid flows into the expansion valve and after the release of pressure, its temperature also drops.
 Finally, the now cooled down liquid is returned to absorb more heat from the air and repeat the process.

 ASHPs can be used for heating water for domestic use, radiators, and underfloor heating.
 Such systems are called air-to-water heat pumps.
-If suddenly a large amount of hot water is needed, they are also equipped with an electrical resistance heating element that would supply additional heated water (at a lower efficiency rate, though).
+If a large amount of hot water is suddenly needed, they are equipped with an electrical resistance heating element.
+This supplys additional heated water (at a lower efficiency rate, though).

 Alternatively, air source systems can be used for heating and cooling the indoors air using air-to-air heat pumps.
-These work similarly to an air conditioning unit but can both heat and cool the house efficiently, adding tot he list of benefits of air-to-air systems.
+These systems work like an air conditioning unit.
+However, they can both heat and cool your home efficiently.
+This adds to the benefits of air-to-air systems.

 Government Incentive Schemes